 You will take your documentation and application to an interview at the Consulate; you will need to make this appointment in advance.
 Once you finish that process, you will just be waiting to hear back about whether your Denmark work visa was approved or if you need to make any modifications to your application in order to receive approval.

-I hope this article on how to get a work visa in Denmark was informative and insightful.
+We hope this article on how to get a work visa in Denmark was informative and insightful.
 Make sure to also check out the Available Programs in Europe!